Reading time: Less than 1 minute

 Increase your vocabulary and you’ll make your writing much more precise.
 That’s why I provide a word of the week.
 Today’s word: sehnsucht…

 I was being lazy when I read the novel The Italian Party by Christina Lynch.
 It was an easy, unchallenging book described by The New York Times Book Review Podcast as, “deeply funny.”
 I’m not sure I’d go that far.
-But it was an amusing enough novel for whiling away a few hours on the beach.
+But it was an amusing enough novel for whiling away a few hours in some sunshine.

 More commendably, it also gave me my word-of-the-week, sehnsucht.
 Here’s how author Christina Lynch used it:

 Carlo told her about something called Sehnsucht.
 It was a German word that he said had no real equivalent in English or Italian.